supercharge/docs/hercules.md

 npm i -g @futurestudio/hercules
 ```

-As soon as the installation finished, the `hercules` CLI command is available on your machine.
+As soon as the installation has finished, the `hercules` CLI command is available on your machine.

 This CLI is a wrapper around Vagrant and handles the interaction with your Hercules box.
 Run the `hercules` command in your terminal to receive an overview of supported commands: